yoyotv/Character-detection-and-recognition/README.md

 ## Approach

-Using the caffe engine to extract the feature.

-This repository does not aplly the caffe deploy.
+This repository is focus on recognizing the deformation characters and numbers.

-In stead of the [common way](https://github.com/BVLC/caffe/wiki/Using-a-Trained-Network:-Deploy) that extracts model feature in caffe, I modify caffe/tools/extract_features.cpp to save feature in form txt directly.

-Combined with the c++ in order to implement an application on Raspberry-pi identify the face.

-It is able to switch the model to increase the performance. e.g. Resnet, Mobilenet.
+  Firsy of all, we apply the simplest strategy to detect the characters and numbers, which is the edge detection.
+By doing so, we are able to find where is the ROI (Region of interest).
+Also we have to use some algorithm to filter some interference. e.g., opencv cv2.dilate.
+  After we obtain the characters and numbers, we feed them into classification network.
+In this repository, we utilize ResNet20.
+Then we are able to see the results!

 Here is the flow chart.

    <img src="https://raw.githubusercontent.com/yoyotv/Character-detection-and-recognition/master/figures/cha.jpg" >